Regularization of birational actions of FW groups

-\begin{cor} Let $G$ be a finitely generated group with Property FW.
-Then \begin{enumerate} \item If $G\to\Bir(X)$ is an injective homomorphism, then $G$ is residually finite; if moreover $\mathbf{k}$ has, then characteristic zero, $G$ is virtually torsion-free. \item If $G$ has no nontrivial finite quotient, then $\mathrm{Hom}(G,\Bir(X))$ is trivial for every $X$. \end{enumerate} \end{cor}
+\begin{cor} Let $G$ be a finitely generated group with Property FW and $X$ an irreducible variety.
+The following two assertions hold. \begin{enumerate} \item If $G\to\Bir(X)$ is an injective homomorphism, then $G$ is residually finite; if moreover $\mathbf{k}$ has characteristic zero, then $G$ is virtually torsion-free. \item If $G$ has no nontrivial finite quotient, then $\mathrm{Hom}(G,\Bir(X))$ is trivial. \end{enumerate} \end{cor}

 The assertions of the corollary (for $X$ reduced in characteristic zero) are known for groups with Kazhdan's Property T \cite{CX}, using analytic methods.
 Nevertheless, Theorem \ref{main_reg} is new also in the case when $G$ has Kazhdan's Propery T, say with $X$ smooth over $\C$.